wenxinwilliam/VideoJSXBlock-Pro/README.md

 This XBlock provides the Video.js player (www.videojs.com) instead of the default one.

 Thanks MarCnu( https://github.com/MarCnu/videojsXBlock ).
-I'm deeply appreciate him for his previous effors.
+I'm deeply appreciate him for his previous efforts.

 ## Features:
 1.Keep track of users activities in edX-platform tracking log